slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Marshall McLuhan*

 > *"Free people make free choices.
 Free choices mean you have unequal outcomes.
 You can have freedom or you can have equal outcomes.
 You can’t have both." (...)
-"Populism is what we call democracy when we don’t like the outcome."
+"Populism is what we call democracy when we don’t like the outcome." (...)
+"Groups search for consensus.
+Individuals search for truth." (...)
+"Most of the culture wars are a struggle between what’s best for the children and what’s best for the childless." (...)
+"All tyranny begins with the desire to coerce others for the greater good." (...)
+"The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
+Asset inflation leads to inequality.
+Demonize asset holders and tax the nominal gains, thereby confiscating the real value of the assets."
 -- Naval Ravikant*

+> *"Inflation is how democracies die."
+-- Charlie Munger*

 > *"Love your neighbour, yet don’t pull down your hedge."
 -- Benjamin Franklin*